trinity-lau/trinity-lau/README.md

 2. Pizza Order :pizza:

-This is a code that allows the user to buy either a large or extra-large pizza base, and you will be able to pick the amount of toppings on it.
-After order you can use a coupon code which saves 10% off and there will be a receipt at the end that shows the subtotal before the HST(13%) and the total amount after.
+This is a code that allows the user to buy either a large or extra-large pizza base, and you will be able to pick the number of toppings on it.
+After ordering, you can use a coupon code that saves 10% off, and there will be a receipt at the end that shows the subtotal before the HST(13%) and the total amount after.

   Skills:
   - Python